CptSasquatch/project-4/README.md

 * What are the best ways to handle overfitting?
 * What are the best ways to handle underfitting?

+#### Our Findings

+The project was a success.
+We were able to predict the price index of houses in the US housing market with an accuracy of 99.9% using a random forest regression model from sklearn.
+The most important features in predicting the price index of houses in the US housing market were the following:

+* `Mortgage Rate`
+* `Oil Price`
+* `NASDAQ`
+* `Lumber Price Index`
+* `Construction`
+* `Fed Funds Rate`

+We initially used the dataset from Kaggle and were not satisfied with the number of predictions so we increased the resolution by adjusting and imuting missing data.
+Later, we created a custom dataset by combining data from FRED and Alpha Vantage.
+The custom dataset provided a much higher resolution and during the testing phase were able to output 108 predictions.
+Our model predictions were fantastic and we were able to predict the price index of houses in the US housing market with an accuracy of 99%.

+After we were satisfied with the RandomForestRegression model we wanted to target future predictions.
+We used a time series model to predict the price index of houses in the US housing market.
+Though the time series model was probably not the best model for this data set, it still performed well.
+After we were satisfied with the time series model we wanted to target future predictions using the RandomForestRegression model.
+To do this, we implemented a shifted target technique to predict the price index of houses in the US housing market.
+Upon training the model on our custom dataset we were left with different features in the top 10 most important features.
+The most important features in predicting the price index of houses in the US housing market were the following:

+* `Price Index`
+* `CPI`
+* `Sales Price`
+* `NASDAQ`
+* `Lumber Price Index`
+* `Construction`

+The shifted target technique performed well and we were able to predict the price index of houses in the US housing market 6 months in advance with an accuracy of 99%.

+#### Future Considerations

+* Try our shifted target technique for a years worth of data and see its performance
+* Try a different model for time series analysis
+* Explore other data sets

 #### Final Project Report

 * [Final Project Report](https://docs.google.com/presentation/d/1_d7BWpvVJStsAObi0IUtoNzGzz51GVUMTdhjJULH8NU/edit#slide=id.g35f391192_00)